 How do you manage the process of editing thousands of gorgeous pictures as they are unloaded off dozens of little plastic memory cards, while the creators of these images run off to their next assignment?
 Where do you begin when the photographer wants to take the story in one direction and you think it needs to go in another direction?
 How do you make good choices about content, layout and design across multiple platforms while keeping true to the story?
 This is where the editing begins.

-With a coach-to-student ratio of no more than 1:3 the Mountain Picture Editing workshop participants, along with some of the best visual editors in the country, help guide a team of photographers through the storytelling process.
+With a coach-to-student ratio of approximately 1:3 the Mountain Picture Editing workshop participants, along with some of the best visual editors in the country, help guide a team of photographers through the storytelling process.
 They select photos, craft them into visual narratives and design the layout for a book publication.

 To complement your days and nights of editing and collaborative production, each evening there are inspiring presentations by the coaches from all forms of visual journalism.
 Any downtime you may have is spent soaking up the knowledge of your passionate coaches and maybe getting a few hours of sleep.

 "You have to encourage picture editors to be a lot of things these days.
 We’re leading them through the whole process.
 We try to teach people how to tell good stories; that’s going to always be a skill that journalists have to have.
 It’s about having the faith that things are going to work out and visual storytelling is going to stick around forever."

 Mick Cochran, Frm.
 Director of Photography, USA Today | Picture Editing Coach